stelaseldano/gitworkshop/git.md

 6. B1 pushes
 7. B1 pulls
 7. B1 resolves the conflict manually
-7. B1 edits the file by putting his line on line 7 and adding B2's line on line 8 and delete the message
+7. B1 edits the file by putting his line on line 7 and adding B2's line on line 9 and deletes the message
 8. B1 does the following:

 ```